-Traditional east asian medical theory is based on a paradigm of medicine that understands that disease is a loss of balance of Yin, Yang, Qi and Blood.
-This imbalance disrupts the movement of the body's vital energy (qi or gases) along the meridian pathways, which are channels through which the body's energy (blood, fluids and gases) is thought to flow.
+Traditional east Asian medical theory is based on a paradigm of medicine that understands that disease is a loss of balance of Yin, Yang, Qi, and Blood.
+This imbalance disrupts the movement of the body's vital energy (qi or gases) along the meridian pathways, which are channels through which the body's energy (blood, fluids, and gases) is thought to flow.

 These pathways work much like roads through a city.
 When the roads are clear, you get free movement and can reach your destination with ease.
 When there is traffic or an accident, there is congestion, starting at the pain point and traffic can no longer flow.
-On the opposite side of the congestion will often lie an empty area or deficiency that can be filled.
+On the opposite side of the congestion will often lie an empty area, or deficiency, that can be filled.
 Once the blockage is removed, the free flow can resume leaving the body able to repair any remaining damage and fill in the areas neglected during the congestion.

-Acupuncture involves minimal pain and risk, placing fine, hair thin needles in specific areas of the body to help stimulate your body’s natural healing process.
+Acupuncture involves minimal pain and risk, placing fine, hair-thin needles in specific areas of the body to help stimulate your body’s natural healing process.

 Biomedical research of acupuncture has found that it functions through neurohormonal pathways and gasotransmitter regulation; acupuncture points have a higher electrical conductivity than surrounding tissue.
 When activated these highly specific points stimulate nerves and send an electrical signal through the pathways to induce specific physiological responses, such as gasotransmitter (example: Nitric Oxide) and microbiota regulation.
-These responses help to balance the body by stimulating regulatory systems, intensifying the healing process and modulating inflammation and pain.
+These responses help to balance the body by stimulating regulatory systems, intensifying the healing process, and modulating inflammation and pain.

-Many people feel a heightened sense of well being and comfort after acupuncture.
+Many people feel a heightened sense of wellbeing and comfort after acupuncture.
 Each treatment builds on the next promoting the body's ability to heal itself and allowing for lasting relief.